Local alpha-removal strength in the mean-field approximation: Numerical results

 Therefore, the universal behavior of ${\cal S}_\alpha^0(\vecr)$ may be consistent with the experimental observation.

-In order to visualize this neutron number dependence, we define a dimensionless quantity, ``local alpha probability,'' as the ${\cal S}_\alpha^0(\vecr)$ value relative to the density.
+To visualize this neutron number dependence, we define a dimensionless quantity, ``local $\alpha$ probability,'' as the ${\cal S}_\alpha^0(\vecr)$ value relative to the density.

-$P_\alpha^0(\vecr)$ can be regarded as the probability to find an alpha particle at the position $\vecr$ under the condition that the residual nucleus is in the ground state, normalized to the probability of finding the four kinds of nucleons.
-The local alpha probability is plotted in Fig.~\ref{fig:P0_Sn}. $P_\alpha^0(\vecr)$ clearly indicates the monotonous decrease as the neutron number, which is consistent with the experiment \cite{Tan21}.
+$P_\alpha^0(\vecr)$ can be regarded as the probability to find an $\alpha$ particle at the position $\vecr$ under the condition that the residual nucleus is in the ground state, normalized to the probability of finding the four kinds of nucleons.
+The local $\alpha$ probability is plotted in Fig.~\ref{fig:P0_Sn}. $P_\alpha^0(\vecr)$ clearly indicates the monotonic decrease as the neutron number, which is consistent with the experiment \cite{Tan21}.